-Signed this day of , , for the term of January 1 through December 31,
+Signed this day of ,, for the term of January 1 through December 3: 1, Comr missioner (Res.
+3742, 2017)

-Commis ssioner

-(Res.
-3742, 20 17)

-- 5. Ethical behavior, conflict of interest, recusal procedure. - (a) Commissioners shall uphold the standard of conduct reflected in the Port of Seattle Statement of Values and further described in the Port of Seattle Code of Ethics and Workplace Conduct and the Port of Seattle Code of Ethics for Port Commissioners.
-Commissioners shall avoid conflicts of interest and the appearance of conflicts of interest when performing their duties as port commissioners.
-Procedures related to alleged misconduct and potential conflicts of interest are described in the Port of Seattle Code of Ethics for Port Commissioners, implementation of which is ensured by the commission's officers and an independent Board of Ethics. - (b) If a potential or actual conflict of interest arises, commissioners shall resolve the conflict pursuant to the requirements of the Code of Ethics for Port Commissioners, including when necessary, recusing themselves from any consideration and voting upon the issue that creates the conflict.
-When recusing himself or herself, a commissioner shall announce the conflict of interest or the potential conflict of interest prior to deliberation on the matter subject to recusal.
-Unless a recusing commissioner's presence during a public meeting is required in order to preserve a quorum, the commissioner shall leave the meeting room during consideration of business subject to the conflict issue and may return upon its completion.
-Abstention from voting does not presume recusal, and is described further in Article VI, Section 2.
+- (5) Ethical behavior, conflict of interest, recusal procedure, and respectful interactions. - (a) Commissioners shall uphold the standard of conduct reflected in Code of Ethics for Port Commissioners, these bylaws, and the Port of Seattle Statement of Values.
+The Board of Ethics established by the Port of Seattle Code of Ethics for Port Commissioners has the authority to review potential violations of these standards in the manner described in the Port of Seattle Code of Ethics for Port Commissioners. - (b) Commissioners shall avoid conflicts of interest and the appearance of conflicts of interest when performing their duties as port commissioners.
+If a potential conflict of interest arises, commissioners shall resolve the conflict pursuant to the requirements of the Code of Ethics for Port Commissioners, including when necessary, recusing themselves from any consideration and voting upon the issue that creates the conflict.
+When recusing themselves, commissioners shall announce the conflict or potential conflict of interest prior to deliberation on the matter subject to recusal.
+Unless a recusing commissioner's presence is required to preserve a quorum, the commissioner shall leave the meeting room during consideration of business subject to the conflict and may return upon its completion.